cooky922/goldplusplus/README.md

 * Logic Programming

 ## Modes of Compilation
-This library may require only header files, or static libraries, or dynamic linkking libraries
+This library may require only header files, or static libraries, or dynamic linking libraries

 ## Dependencies
-* OpenGL at least `v3.3`
+* OpenGL at least `v3.3` (once `gold.preview.graphics` is available)
-* Freetype